HAECHI-LABS/vvisp/CONFIGURATION.md

 - `INFURA_API_KEY`: It is the api key required connect to an external network.
 You can sign in and get key at [infura](https://infura.io/).
 - `MNEMONIC`: The mnemonic key of an account to make transaction. ***REQUIRED***
 - `PRIV_INDEX`: The index of private key generated from MNEMONIC.
 Default is 0.
-- `GAS_PRICE`: The gas price to pay for transactions Default is 10Gwei and unit is wei.
+- `GAS_PRICE`: The gas price to pay for transactions.
+Default is 10Gwei and unit is wei.
+- `GAS_LIMIT`: The gas limit to pay for transactions.
+Default is 4600000.
 - `SOLC_VERSION`: The version of solc compiler version you want to use and it needs network communication.
 You can keep it empty to use local compiler in vvisp.
 - `SOLC_OPTIMIZATION`: If you don't want to optimize compile, set this false.
 Default is true.